Creamy Potato Soup

 This is one of those soups that kinda looks blah because, after all, it’s a blended soup.
 (I think blended soups aren’t as exciting as a chunky ones!)
 But once you taste the flavor of this creamy potato soup, you’ll understand why it’s so good.

 I use onion, carrots, celery, and garlic as the base, which is very common in a lot of my soup recipes.
 But the simple thyme seasoning goes with the veggies and the potatoes so well.
-When blended with vegetable broth and milk, it creates a creamy, rich soup that you would think was made with heavy cream.
+When blended with vegetable broth and milk, it creates a creamy potato soup that you would think was made with heavy cream.
 It’s a great soup for dunking grilled cheese into or even a chunky piece of homemade olive bread.
 And the best part is you can roughly chop everything because it’s all going to be blended anyway!

 Ingredients for recipe: potatoes, onion, carrots, celery, seasoning, butter, milk, and broth.